J-Henrique/Notes/README.md

 # Notes
-An simple notes app where I can test new libs and approachs
+A simple notes app where I can test new libs and approachs